Random walks on random coset spaces with applications to Furstenberg entropy: Results for the free group

 \subsection{A covering space construction}

-For $K \in \Tree_G$, let $X_K$ be the 2-complex whose 1-skeleton is the right-Schreier coset graph of $K$ (with respect to $G$) and whose 2-cells are all possible nonagons and bigons.
+For $K \in \Tree_G$, let $X_K$ be the 2-complex whose 1-skeleton is the right-Schreier coset graph of $K\backslash G$ and whose 2-cells are all possible 1-gons and 2-gons.
 More precisely, for every loop in the Schreier coset graph, there is a 2-cell whose boundary is that loop and if $e_1,e_2$ are two edges with the same endpoints, then there is a 2-cell with boundary $e_1 \cup e_2$.
-Because $K \backslash G$ is tree-like, $X_K$ is simple-connected.
+Because $K \backslash G$ is tree-like, $X_K$ is simply-connected.

 If $c$ is a 2-cell of $X_K$ and $g \in G$, then we let $gc$ be the corresponding 2-cell of $X_{gKg^{-1}}$.
 For example, if $c$ is bounds a loop based at the vertex $Kh \in X^{(0)}_K$ then $gc$ bounds a loop based at the vertex $gKh \in X^{(0)}_{gKg^{-1}}$.
 If $c$ bounds a pair of edges $(Kh, Khs), (Kh, Kht)$ (for some $t,s \in S:=\{a,b,a^{-1},b^{-1}\}$) with the same endpoints, then $gc$ bounds the pair of edges $(gKh, gKhs), (gKh, gKht)$.